 U.S. companies are subject to U.S. law, including the Patriot Act, whose interpretations are classified.
 Although the exact parameters of the PRISM data mining program revealed by the Guardian and The Washington Post remain up for debate, what we do know is that a variety of law enforcement officials — not just at the NSA — can secretly demand your electronic records without a warrant through an instrument known as a National Security Letter.
 Such silent requests are made by the thousands every year.

-If you don't like the sound of PRISM, National Security Letters, or anything to do with the Patriot Act, your best bet is to park your data in a European country, where privacy protections tend to be stronger.
+If you don't like the sound of that, your best bet is to park your data in a European country, where privacy protections tend to be stronger.